patternfly-kotlin/patternfly-kotlin/src/main/resources/module.md

 # Module patternfly-fritz2

-PatternFly Fritz2 is a [Kotlin/JS](https://kotl.in/js) implementation of [PatternFly](https://www.org.patternfly.org/) based on [fritz2](https://www.fritz2.dev/).
+PatternFly Fritz2 is a 💯 Kotlin implementation of [PatternFly](https://www.patternfly.org/) based on [fritz2](https://www.fritz2.dev/) targeting [Kotlin/JS](https://kotl.in/js).

-The goal of this project is to provide all PatternFly components in Kotlin/JS.
+The goal of this project is to provide all PatternFly components in Kotlin.
 This is done in a way that matches the reactive nature of fritz2.
-In particular, the components use [stores](https://api.fritz2.dev/core/core/dev.fritz2.binding/-store/index.html), [handlers](https://api.fritz2.dev/core/core/dev.fritz2.binding/-handler/index.html), and other elements from the fritz2 API.
+In particular, the components use [stores](https://api.fritz2.dev/core/core/dev.fritz2.binding/-store/index.html), [handlers](https://api.fritz2.dev/core/core/dev.fritz2.binding/-handler/index.html), and other elements from the [fritz2 API](https://api.fritz2.dev/core/core/index.html).

-Most PatternFly components are implemented by Kotlin classes and created by factory functions.
+All components in PatternFly Fritz2 are completely implemented in Kotlin and are created by factory functions.
 These functions integrate in the fritz2 DSL and follow a common pattern:

 1. Parameter(s) specific to the component
 1. `id: String? = null` ID attribute assigned to the component